Reading Your Middle/Upper Level SSAT Score Report

 This section contains your personal information.
-Be sure that the student’s name and date of birth are correct.
-Also check to ensure that the student was registered using her/his current grade, which determines which test level the student took and the comparison/norm group for the SSAT Percentile.
+Be sure that your name and date of birth are correct.
+Also check to ensure that you registered using your current grade, which determines which test level you took and the comparison/norm group for the SSAT percentiles.

 The Test You Took

-The student will have taken either the Middle Level SSAT if he/she is currently in grades 5-7 or the Upper Level SSAT if he/she is currently in grades 8-11.
+You took the Middle Level SSAT if you’re in grades 5-7 or the Upper Level SSAT if you’re in grades 8-11.
 There is a different score scale for each level.

 SSAT scores are broken down by section (verbal, quantitative/math, reading).
 A total score (a sum of the three sections) is also reported.

-For the Middle Level SSAT the lowest number on the scale (440) is the lowest possible score a student can earn and the highest number (710) the highest score for each section.The total scaled score for a Middle Level SSAT is the sum of the scores for the quantitative, verbal, and reading sections.
+For the Middle Level SSAT the lowest number on the scale (440) is the lowest possible score a student can earn and the highest number (710) is the highest score for each section.The total scaled score for a Middle Level SSAT is the sum of the scores for the quantitative, verbal, and reading sections.
 It has a low value of 1320, a high value of 2130, and a midpoint of 1725.

 For the Upper Level SSAT, the lowest number on the scale (500) is the lowest possible score a student can earn and the highest number (800) is the highest score for each section.
 The total scaled score for an Upper Level

 Scaled Score Range

-The SSAT Percentile (1 to 99) compares the student's performance on the SSAT with that of other students of the same grade and gender who have taken the SSAT in the U.S. and Canada on a Standard test date in the previous three years.
+The SSAT Percentile (1 to 99) compares your performance on the SSAT with that of other students of the same grade/gender who have taken the SSAT in the U.S. and Canada on a Standard test date in the previous three years (the norm group).
 For students who have taken the SSAT more than once, only their first set of scores is included in this process.
 You will see the average score for the norm group for each section of the SSAT, as well as your percentile as compared to the norm group.